Skip to content

 haiku-rag ask "Who is the author of haiku.rag?" --cite

 The QA agent will search your documents for relevant information and provide a comprehensive answer.
 With --cite, responses include citations showing which documents were used.
+With --deep, the question is decomposed into sub-questions that are answered in parallel before synthesizing a final answer.
+With --verbose (only with --deep), you'll see the planning, searching, evaluation, and synthesis steps as they happen.
 When available, citations use the document title; otherwise they fall back to the URI.

 Research